7 Accounts Payable Automation Best Practices

 Advanced Invoice Capture and Processing

-• Implement AI-Powered OCR: Use advanced optical character recognition (OCR) technology to automatically extract data from paper invoices and electronic documents.
+• Implement AI-Powered OCR: Use advanced optical character recognition technology to automatically extract data from paper invoices and electronic documents.

 • Employ Machine Learning: Leverage machine learning algorithms to identify and classify invoices based on specific criteria.